blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

 Executing External Scripts
 --------------------------

-This is the equivalent to running the script directly, referencing a scripts path from a two line code block.
+This is the equivalent to running the script directly, referencing a script's path from a two line code block.

 .. code-block:: python